Conrardy/yt-dlp-project/.github/chatmodes/micro-commits.chatmode.md

 - ✅ A configuration change is made
 - ✅ 15 minutes have passed with meaningful progress
 - ✅ Before switching to a different task or file
+- ✅ A task item in todos.md is completed

 ### Anti-Patterns to Avoid
 The AI agent must never: